pgniewko/gt-pyg/README.md

-This implementation combines design ideas from **graph transformers** and **modern deep transformer stabilization techniques**, integrating the core principles of the original Graph Transformer with contemporary training improvements.
+This implementation combines design ideas from **graph transformers** and **modern deep transformer stabilization techniques**, integrating the core principles of the original Graph Transformer.

 ### 1. A Generalization of Transformer Networks to Graphs